MarianoBarella95/task-tracker/README.md

 # Task Tracker

 This is Task Tracker, a CLI application that allows you to maintain a lists of tasks, and perform CRUD operations on them.
-This project is part of the Backend Roadmap in roadmap.sh [https://roadmap.sh/projects/task-tracker].
+This project is part of the [Backend Roadmap] (https://roadmap.sh/projects/task-tracker) in roadmap.sh.

 ## Quicstart
 First of all, you must have installed the .NET SDK.
-You can download it from here https://dotnet.microsoft.com/es-es/download
+You can download it from [here] (https://dotnet.microsoft.com/es-es/download]

 - Clone the project: `git clone https://github.com/MarianoBarella95/task-tracker.git`
 - Go to the project folder: `cd task-tracker`